 Tokyo is the capital city of Japan and it is by far the most populated city in the country.
 In fact, it is the most populous metropolitan area in the world.
 Almost 37 million people live in the Greater Tokyo-Kanto which is made up of Tokyo and the areas that are surrounding the city.
 This city is on Honshu island which is the biggest island in Japan.
-103 million people reside on this island which is almost half of the population.
+103 million people reside on this island which is a considerable fraction of the population of Japan.
 Other big cities that are on this island include Kyoto, Osaka, Nagoya, Kobe and Hiroshima.
 From this we can see that the second, third, fifth, seventh and tenth most populated cities in Japan are also in Honshu island.
 The main reason for this is because the majority of Japan’s industry is set on this island and also since other three main islands of Japan are linked to Honshu island.
 In addition to that, Honshu island is also the historical center of Japanese culture and political power.

 Outside of Honshu island, Fukuoka is the most populated city.
 This city has approximately 5.5 million residents and it is located on Kyushu island.
 A large amount of agricultural cultivation takes place on this island, with tea, sweet potato, rice, tobacco, and soy being widely grown there.
 Other than Fukuoka, the other remaining cities on this island are not very populated, with Kitakyushu being the second most populated city on the island with a population less than 1 million people.